What's in this article?

 But never fear, Heatable's here to help guide you on how to get your boiler up and running again.

-If your boiler has lost power, the issue is likely to be an electrical one, so in this article we will explore some of the most common faults, so you can get it fixed and return to normality as soon as possible.
+If your boiler has lost power, the issue is likely to be an electrical one, so in this guide, we will explore some of the most common faults, so you can get it fixed and return to normality as soon as possible.

 We will be exploring the checks you can do and potentially fix yourself, as well as those that require a Gas Safe Engineer.